zeineb111/Linguistic-cues-for-Textual-classification/index.md

 </p>

-We can see through these plots that 'said' is one of the most common words in both datasets, thus the dataset in comprised of a lot of quotes from and about various political figures (Trump, Obama, Clinton, rex tillerson ...) and their titles (president, secretary of state, national security advisor) their political parties (Republican or Democrats), news sources (Fox news, New York Times, ...), and central places (New York , North Korea, the White House).
+We can see through these plots that 'said' is one of the most common words in both datasets, thus the dataset is comprised of a lot of quotes or hearsay about various eminent political figures (Trump, Obama, Clinton, rex tillerson ...) and their political parties (Republican or Democrat).
+The dataset also quotes various infamous news sources (Fox news, New York Times, ...).
 We see also a lot of recently trending topics in the world like "Black lives matter".
+Central hubs of power are (New York , North Korea, the White House) are also mentionned all the way throughout the news.
+Thus the lingo is mostly based on US political news (internal or external).

-After this visualization, we developed two models to classify our data.
-The first is a simple MLP model while the second is a more complex one, an RNN model.
+After these visualizations, we developed two models to classify our data.
+The first is an MLP model combined with TF-IDF while the second is a more complex one, an RNN model.
 We describe in the following sections these two models an their results.

 ### Classification with MLP (Multi-Layer Perceptron)
+To approach this classification problem we first want to create a vector space for our documents.
+We opt for the usage of TF-IDF vectorizer to map our documents to vectors who have as features, the TF-IDF value of the most common set of words in the different news articles (2860 words which are the words that present in at least 1% of the documents).
-To approach this classification problem we first want to create a vector space for our texts.
-We use tf-IDF vectorizer to map our documents to vectors of commonly chosen set of words (2860).
-Then the choice of an MLP came naturally as it's adequate to approximate multivariate mappings in higher dimensional spaces.
+The choice of an MLP came naturally as it's extremely perfomant to approximate complex multivariate mappings in higher dimensional spaces.

-We built a MLP model to training on the Fake and True texts.
-Before training, we normalized the datasets using a TF-IDF representations for the text data.
-We only keep the most common words, with minimum frequency of 0.01.
+Before training, we normalized the datasets using the l2 norm.
 We then split the data randomly into 75% of train set and 25% of test set.

 **Model architecture:**
 We build a model with: